 Namba Parks: catch a breath of fresh air in the rooftop garden of the eco-conscious shopping mall brimming with international boutiques and restaurants.

-Namba HIPS: this all-inclusive complex includes fitness and spa facilities, an archery range, a golf course and even karaoke and pachinko.
+Namba HIPS: this all-inclusive complex includes fitness and spa facilities, a darts and sports bar, a golf course and even karaoke and pachinko.
 Feeling daring?
 Climb aboard the Yabafo on the 12th floor: this amusement ride is the first ride ever to be constructed into a building.
 Its other claim to fame is that it drops passengers 243 feet (74 meters) at 50 mph (22 mps).

 Sennichimae Doguyasuji Shotengai: sample carefully crafted good while shopping down Osaka’s “Kitchenware Street,” famed for its bountiful selections of Japanese knives, kitchen supplies and cooking utensils.